tthtlc/quest4science/_posts/2025-10-19-tech-what-happens-when-you-send.md

 <!-- Image Description: An illustrated infographic showing the step-by-step journey of a WhatsApp message from sender's phone, through encryption, to WhatsApp servers, and finally to the recipient's phone, highlighting encryption locks and network paths. -->

-# What Happens When You Send a Message on WhatsApp?

 ## Discover the secret journey of your texts inside the internet

 *By Peter Teoh, Science Writer*